lmc297/BTyper3/README.md

 ------------------------------------------------------------------------

 Disclaimer: BTyper3 is pretty neat!
-However, no tool is perfect, and BTyper3 cannot definitively prove whether an isolate is pathogenic or resistant to a particular antimicrobial.
+However, no tool is perfect, and BTyper3 cannot definitively prove whether an isolate is pathogenic or not.
 As always, interpret your results with caution.
-We are not responsible for taxonomic misclassifications, misclassifications of an isolate's pathogenic potential, and/or misinterpretations (biological, statistical, or otherwise) of BTyper3 results.
+We are not responsible for taxonomic misclassifications, misclassifications of an isolate's pathogenic potential or industrial utility, and/or misinterpretations (biological, statistical, or otherwise) of BTyper3 results.